-In this project, I attempted to find formulas for arithmetic sequences with a high frequency of prime numbers.
-I found these formulas by creating numerical spirals similar to Ulam’s spiral, formed from three basic geometric shapes—hexagons, squares, and triangles.
-I chose these specific shapes because a regular tessellation of a surface can only be achieved using these three shapes.
+In this project, I attempted to find patterns for arithmetic sequences with a high frequency of prime numbers.
+I found these patterns by creating numerical spirals similar to the Ulam spiral, formed from three basic geometric shapes—hexagons, squares, and triangles.
+I chose these shapes because a regular tessellation of a surface can be achieved only with these three shapes.
 In other words: only these shapes can be arranged side by side without leaving any gaps.

-Then I marked all the hexagons containing a prime number with green.
+Then I highlighted in green all the hexagons that contained a prime number.

 SQUARE SPIRAL